Massimo De Ambrosis

 Massimo De Ambrosis (born 14 July 1964) is an Italian actor and voice actor.

 Biography

-Born in Rome and the son of actor and voice actor Luciano De Ambrosis, De Ambrosis started his career in 1974.
-He first became a television actor on the 1990s Italian sitcom Casa dolce casa in which he portrayed Filippo.
-He is generally known to the Italian public as a voice actor.
-He is the official voice dubber of Edward Norton, Matthew Perry and Steve Carell.
+Born in Rome and the son of actor Luciano De Ambrosis, his career started in 1974.
+He performed onstage with Gigi Proietti, Johnny Dorelli and Néstor Garay and appeared in TV shows made for the Italian television.
+Massimo De Ambrosis is generally known to the Italian public as a voice actor.
+He has dubbed Edward Norton, Matthew Perry and Steve Carell in Italian.
 He has also dubbed the voices of Owen Wilson, Josh Lucas, Ben Stiller, Jason Statham and many more.

 Among the dubbing roles De Ambrosis is known for is Chandler Bing from Friends as well as Maurice Boscorelli from Third Watch.
-After the death of his colleague Vittorio De Angelis, De Ambrosis took over his ongoing dubbing contributions.
-De Ambrosis' animated dubbing roles include Calculon in Futurama and Vegeta in Dragon Ball Z (a role which he shares with Gianluca Iacono).
+After the sudden death of his colleague Vittorio De Angelis in 2015, De Ambrosis took over his ongoing dubbing contributions.
+De Ambrosis' animated dubbing roles include Calculon in Futurama.

 Personal life

 De Ambrosis is married to dubbing assistant Elena Masini and they have two children, Daniele and Luca, who also follow a dubbing career.